 5 – Ajuda National Palace

-Who says there are only palaces in fairy tales?
 In and around Lisbon there are several waiting to be discovered.
-But in this article we will focus in particular on the Ajuda National Palace.
+But in this article we’re going to focus in particular on the Ajuda National Palace.

 However, it was with King Luís I that this palace gained greater importance, as it became the official residence of the Portuguese royal family until the end of the monarchy.